unlight/asmt-javascript-questions/README.md

 - Explain pros and cons of development using the components approach?
 - In your opinion, what is better composition or inheritance?
 Why?
 - Please compare GraphQL and REST (pros and cons)?
+  - How we will implement version in GraphQL?
+- What microservices patterns do you know?

 ### Build Tools
 - Could you please compare Gulp and Webpack?